History of Banbury: 2008–2010 credit crunch

 A picture of these closed Banbury shops in 2010.
 They all closed in 2009, except for Skills Centre, which closed in 2010.
 The closed shops are- 1/ Your Move estate agents, 2/ Bagel Bite café, 3/ Dolphin Bathrooms,4/ Mobën Kitchens, 5/ Chicken Hut café and 6/ Skills Centre recruiting agency.

 The Ceramic Tile Company shop closed in 2004, and the shop building has not re-opened or been bought since.

 The credit crunch and subsequent UK recession has led to unemployment rising sharply (it was only 1% in 2001 and 2002, but rose sharply c.
 2007–2008).
 Several places closed, mostly between 2007 and 2011, but most have subsequently re-opened since.
-The Gloria Jean's café has reopened as Café Mocha, a Tescos Express store opened up in recently closed Grimsbury Pub/Restaurant, Buffalo Bills and Focus Do It All became Argos's second store.
-The SCS branch adjacent to the new Argos store has become a Next department outlet and the former Powerhouse electrical goods retailer (also situated on the retail park) became Pets at Home.

-The Old Flyer closed in 2009 but reopened as the Old Auctioneer in 2011.
-The Yates night club closed in 2007, but had reopened as of 2010 as the Also Known AS Nightclub.
-The local branch of The Officers Club had moved to a smaller store, but had also weathered the economic storm until 2012.
-The local branch of Woolworths is now a branch of H&M Clothing.
-The Littern Tree Pub closed in 2005 to be replaced by the J D Wetherspoons Fleur De Lis in 2008.
-Chalky's, a local music retailer formerly based on the High Street, had moved into Castle Quay shopping centre to accommodate a larger floor space; the recession had caused the store to cease operations and was closed only after a few months having been situated within Castle Quay in the Spring of 2009.

 The Polish delicatessens – Grosik, the various new shops in the Hanwell Fields Housing Estate and a recruitment drive by Prodrive have reduced the unemployment levels over the latter part of 2010 as the local economy began to improve.